Office of the Dean of Research

 Investigator training on the ethical principles governing human subject research and investigator responsibilities is provided by the tutorial Principal Investigator Responsibilities at Stanford University.
 These principles are also covered in the CITI tutorial for investigators, IRB Members, and IRB Staff, and in the orientation given to new IRB members.

-With respect to sponsored research, Stanford University and PAIRE address the protection of research participants by including in their standard contract templates a provision that the sponsor acknowledges and understands that the STANFORD HRPP is applicable to all human participant research.
+With respect to sponsored research, Stanford University and PAVIR address the protection of research participants by including in their standard contract templates a provision that the sponsor acknowledges and understands that the STANFORD HRPP is applicable to all human participant research.
 See Chapter 16.

 The basic legal principles governing human subject research, covered by the HRPP and applicable to individual protocols are: